krisselrhea19/Smart-Chair-Posture-Notifier/README.md

 ⚙️ System Workflow

-User sits on the chair → FSRs detect pressure.
+User sits on the chair → FSRs detect pressure

-ESP32 reads sensor data.
+ESP32 reads sensor data

 If posture is incorrect: